 annual report, has also become a major advocate.
 In early 2022, the concept continues to gain momentum.
 In his annual letter to investors, BlackRock CEO Larry Fink announced the creation of the Center for Stakeholder Capitalism

-, appears to be the cause of confusion: “Stakeholder capitalism is a system in which corporations are oriented to serve the interests of all their stakeholders.
+, which appears to be a cause of confusion: “Stakeholder Capitalism is a system in which corporations are oriented to serve the interests of all their stakeholders.
 Among the key stakeholders are customers, suppliers, employees, shareholders and local communities.
 Under this system, a company's purpose is to create long-term value and not to maximize profits and enhance shareholder value

 at the cost of other stakeholder groups.”
 Contributing to the confusion, the ecomonist Robert Reich

 references the term with that definition in a 2014 blog post.
 The business authors Doug Sundheim and Kate Starr reference Stakeholder Capitalism in a recent Harvard Business Review